Garaio-REM/remcloud-message-bus-api/invoicing_context.md

 ### Invoicing.Order.Created

 This message goes from the order provider to GARAIO REM.
 Set the recipient property in the headers, eg `"grem_derham"`.
-All attributes are optional unless noted otherwise in the remarks
+All attributes are optional unless noted otherwise in the remarks.

 | Field                                      | Type      | Content / Remarks                                                                                                                                                              |
 | ------------------------------------------ | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |